-We expect salary and benefit costs to increase 3% in 2013 from, consistent with government compensation policies, non-management merit increases averaging 2% and an increase in our staff complement to support strategic initiatives.
+Salary and benefit costs increased 4% in 2013 from, consistent with government compensation policies, from non-management merit increases averaging 2% and an increase in our staff complement to support strategic initiatives.

-Fiscal 2014 reflects a 3% decrease in salaries and benefits expenses.
-The decrease is a result of capitalizing the effort related to several significant projects underway to address the strategic risks previously outlined in our Service Plan, partly offset by additional staffing to expand our enforcement capacity and accomplish our project work, and performance-based merit increases averaging 2%.
+Fiscal 2014 reflects a 5% decrease in salaries and benefits expenses.
+The decrease is a result of capitalizing the effort related to several significant projects underway to address the strategic risks previously outlined in our Service Plan, partly offset by additional staffing to expand our enforcement capacity, and performance-based merit increases averaging 2%.
 We project annual merit increases of 2% per year over the balance of the planning period.
 We project a total expense increase of 2% in fiscal 2015 and a further 2% increase in fiscal 2016.